 8am – 5pm (Apr. to Oct.)

 Showa Daibutsu is a bronze Buddha statue located in Seiryuji temple in Aomori prefecture.
 Built in 1984, it stands 21.35 meters by itself, making it the tallest bronze sitting Buddha statue in Japan.
 Another highlight is the beautiful five-story pagoda, which is known as the 4th tallest five-story pagoda in Japan with a height of 39.35 meters.
 Many visitors enjoy walking around the sacred temple ground and the peaceful surroundings as well.

 8. Tokyo Daibutsu (Jorenji Temple)

 It might surprise you that you can also find a beautiful buddha statue inside Tokyo!
 Tokyo Daibutsu is a bronze buddha statue located in Jorenji temple, Itabashi city.
-The 12.5 meters tall statue was completed in 1977 with a strong hope for peaceful future without any disastrous tragedies that Tokyo has experienced in the past.
-Jorenji is a Jodo Sect Buddhist temple which dates back in the 14th century.
-There are historical structures that have been standing there for over centuries in harmony with the peaceful surroundings.
-It is one of the best 10 scenic spots located within in the city borders, though a bit bar out.
+The 12.5 meters tall statue was completed in 1977 with a strong hope for a peaceful future without any disastrous tragedies that Tokyo has experienced in the past.
+Jorenji is a Jodo Sect Buddhist temple that dates back to the 14th century.
+There are historical structures that have been standing there for centuries in harmony with the peaceful surroundings.
+It is one of the best 10 scenic spots located within the city borders, though a bit bar out.